69th Year! 69th Year!

 Mike Rutherford - vocals, bass, acoustic guitar, cello

-John Mayhew - vocals, drums, percussion
+Phil Collins - vocals, drums, percussion

 Their first album From Genesis To Revelation (since reissued under many different titles) was a very majestic blending of late sixties British styles, most notable comparisons would be to the early Bee Gees or The Moody Blues, very acoustically driven (piano, acoustic guitar prominent), with Peter Gabriel's unique vocals and thoughtful, often personal lyrics.
 There are few hints here of the complex progressive form the band would later turn to, but nonetheless this is an excellent album.
 The second album Trespass marked the beginning of the band's most influential period, with longer, multi-part tightly arranged numbers that make full use of acoustic-electric rock dynamics, emotive classical and folk influenced melodies, and story type lyrics avoiding the first-person clichés of most bands of the day.
 Much of their style in this period was driven by the acoustic based guitar ideas of Anthony Phillips (even though Phillips quit after Trespass was recorded, his guitar style would be used by the band for the next five albums).